 A gaming laptop can quickly become obsolescent.
 New games require more and more system resources, and in a short space of time, you could find that your laptop just isn’t up to it.
 Most serious gamers use desktop machines, as it is a lot easier to upgrade them.

 How much you take care of your Laptop

 A laptop is designed to be portable so that you can take it with you wherever you go.
 But this doesn’t mean that they will withstand any level of abuse that you throw at it.
 No matter how durable and resilient a laptop looks, bashing it around will not make it last longer.

 Just about the worst thing that you can do is to drop your laptop.
-This can do no end of the damage, such as create a crack in the motherboard, which would make it inoperable.
+This can do no end to the damage, such as create a crack in the motherboard, which would make it inoperable.
 You may find that it is cheaper to buy a new laptop than to replace the motherboard.

 Laptops don’t like beverages spilled on them, such as water, sodas, coffee, and tea.
 Electronic components and liquids just don’t mix, so you need to protect your laptop from any spillages.
 Do you clean your laptop regularly?
 Laptops can get dusty, and if this gets inside the machine, it can stop the cooling fans from working properly.

 There is not much air circulation with modern laptops as they tend to have a thin form factor.
 So, the last thing you want is for the dust to jam up the works.
 This can cause components to overheat and fail.